syamilmj/aqua-page-builder/README.md

 ### User Guide

+**Basic Instructions**
+* Download the package, unzip.
+* Rename the folder to "aqua-page-builder"
+* Upload it to your `wp-content/plugins/` directory, then activate in your theme.

 I've written a quite extensive guide for the users so they can get up and running with the plugin in no time.
 The link to this guide is provided in the "Help" tab for easier access, but you can also link to it manually in the theme description or